imarc/handbook/strategy.markdown

 ### Statement of Work

 A Statement of Work, or SOW, may be created by Business Development or a Producer.
 It's not a sales tool.
-SOWs are used for existing clients who don't need to be sold on iMarc as a vendor.
+SOWs are used for existing clients who don't need to be sold on Imarc as a vendor.
 An SOW defines project scope, features and functionality.
 It usually does not include background research & discovery.

 ### Site Map